A waste exchange service connects people who produce waste with

 for this Research Frontiers Project.

-Generous support has also come from Mehmet H. Göker of
+Generous support came from Mehmet H. Göker of

 collaboration with